Quantum-Accelerators/template/docs/example_docs/code/tests.md

 ## Code Coverage

 The `/.codecov.yml` file is a configuration file for [Codecov](https://codecov.io/), which will tell you the fraction of lines covered by your test suite if the GitHub integration is enabled.

+In order for Codecov to work properly, you will need to make a Codecov account and activate it on your newly made repository.